carbon-language/carbon-lang/docs/design/structs.md

 Object types are expected in idiomatic Carbon-only code.
 Extending this design to support object types is future work.

+Note that other kinds of types necessarily need to provide encapsulation as part of providing subtyping, while object types are just about encapsulation.

 ### Abstract base classes

+**TODO:** rename to Java interfaces or something else, since ABCs in C++ are allowed to have data?

 An [abstract base class](https://en.wikipedia.org/wiki/Abstract_type), or "ABC", is a base type for use in inheritance with a